SAP/cloud-security-services-integration-library/java-security/Migration_SAPJavaBuildpackProjects.md

 ## Prerequisites

-Please note, this Migration Guide is only intended for applications, using SAP Java Buildpack.
-You're using the SAP Java Buildpack, if you can find the `sap_java_buildpack` in the deployment descriptor of your application, e.g. in your `manifest.yml` file.
+Please note, this Migration Guide is only intended for applications using SAP Java Buildpack.
+You're using the SAP Java Buildpack if you can find the `sap_java_buildpack` in the deployment descriptor of your application, e.g. in your `manifest.yml` file.

 ## Cleanup Maven Dependencies <a name="maven"></a>

-Your buildpack application has probably in the `pom.xml` a dependency to one of the deprecated sap-internal security api projects:
+First check the `pom.xml` of your application for dependencies to the deprecated sap-internal security api projects:

 groupId (deprecated) | artifactId (deprecated)
 --- | ---